 By getting into the habit of continually studying charts, for instance, 3 or more per day, one’s understanding of Jyotish will accelerate dramatically.

-6. Who is The Teacher of An Astrologer
+6. Who is The Teacher of An Astrologer?

 There is a huge misconception about who the master is in Vedic Astrology.
-Jyotish is based in an oral tradition.
+Jyotish is based on an oral tradition.
 Traditionally, one studying Jyotish Shastra would sit with their guru for long hours reciting Jyotish texts, discussing principles, and studying charts.
 Over time the learner acquires the refined discernment of their teacher.
 There is no replacement for this kind of one on one tutoring with a qualified teacher.

-Inevitably, while studying Jyotish Shastra, questions arise, which can only be answered by someone with a quality experience.
+Inevitably, while studying Jyotish Shastra, questions arise, which can only be answered by someone with quality experience.
 Such questions can only be answered by an experienced Jjyotishi or Jyotish guru.
 A guru is someone who dispels confusion and brings clarity.
 “Gu” means shadow or darkness, while “ru” means to disperse or remove.

 7. Being A Student of Jyotish Shastra Is Easy